-Mrs Sophie Matthews is the EPQ Centre Coordinator.
-She and other staff members also act as EPQ Supervisors and are allocated Supervisor.
+The EPQ Centre Coordinator and other staff members also act as EPQ Supervisors and are allocated Supervisor.

 Your supervisor acts as a guide on the process of the EPQ, rather than as a guide on the content.
 You can ask Heads of Department and other teachers for suggestions of useful resources.